mkeen/EPInterface/README.markdown

 Why Am I Working on This?
 -------------------------

-Because I dislike unstable/unreliable PHP extensions, and I feel I can write something just as fast with native PHP, though persistence is admittedly a problem.
+I feel I can write something just as fast as C with native PHP, though persistence is admittedly a problem.
 I plan on solving this in a couple of interesting ways though.

 Contact the Author
 ------------------